NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M14-Gettingstarted.md

 In this hands-on lab, the architecture flow includes several essential components.

-1. **Azure AI Foundry Portal**: Centralized platform for managing AI projects, models, and services.
+1. **Microsoft Foundry Portal**: Centralized platform for managing AI projects, models, and services.

 2. **AI Hub**: A container for organizing AI projects.